onierstrasz/FAQ/macOSXFAQ.md

 11. Change desktop wallpaper.
 12. Restart computer.

-* How to reinstall a given MacOS?
+## Q How to reinstall a given MacOS?

 Download the installer and create a bootable drive.
 Download the installer the usual way, but don't install it.
 Then run: